clojurewerkz/ogre/README.md

 implements the TinkerPop Process Test Suite, which helps validate that Ogre is compliant with Gremlin.

-Ogre currently targest TinkerPop 3.3.x.
+Ogre currently targets TinkerPop 3.3.x.

 ## Artifacts